For solar, battery & generator installers

 What do paid subscribers receive, and how often?

-• Weekly alert (every Monday) — Covers the last 7 days of grid activity in your territory.
-You get an updated CSV, Territory PDF, and (when applicable) Grid Events PDF reflecting only that week's disturbances.
-Weeks with fewer than 10 events are automatically skipped so you're not getting empty reports.
+• Weekly alert (every Monday): last 7 days of grid activity in your territory.
+Weeks with fewer than 10 events are skipped so you're not getting empty reports.

-Everything arrives as email attachments — no login, no dashboard, no software to learn.
-Open the CSV in Excel or Google Sheets and you're ready to build a call list or a mailer route.
+Everything arrives as email attachments: no login, no dashboard, no software to learn.

 How is this different from buying leads?

-GridProfile gives you territory intelligence, not contact lists.
-You get the ZIPs where the grid is weakest, the homes are owner-occupied and single-family, and the economics support an energy conversation.
-You bring your own outreach — door knocking, direct mail, digital ads geo-fenced to those ZIPs — and you're the only installer using that signal.
-The data is exclusive to your territory and refreshed weekly, not recycled across buyers.
+Lead vendors sell recycled names: someone who filled out a form weeks ago and has been sold to a dozen installers.
+GridProfile gives you territory intelligence, not contact lists: the streets where the grid is weakest and the ZIPs where homes are owner-occupied and single-family.
+You bring your own outreach (door knocking, direct mail, geo-fenced ads) and you're the only installer using that signal.
+Exclusive to your territory, refreshed weekly, not recycled across buyers.
+Nobody else publishes outage history at the street level.
+The closest public source stops at the county.

 Can generator or battery storage companies use this data too?